Daria Kasatkina: National representation

 Having won the Junior Fed Cup in 2013, Kasatkina made her senior Fed Cup debut for Russia in 2016 in a World Group quarterfinal against the Netherlands.
 She won the dead rubber doubles match with Ekaterina Makarova against Cindy Burger and Arantxa Rus as Russia lost the tie.
 She also participated in the World Group play-offs against Belarus two months later and played three rubbers, as Makarova and Svetlana Kuznetsova both opted to skip the tie.
 Kasatkina won her first live rubber against Aliaksandra Sasnovich, but Russia lost all three other singles rubbers to lose the tie.
 Partnering with Elena Vesnina, she also won the doubles dead rubber.
 Nonetheless, Russia were relegated out of the World Group.

 In 2017, Russia played in World Group II and won their tie to advance to World Group play-offs.
 After Kasatkina skipped that tie, she returned for the play-off round.
 However, for the second consecutive year, Russia lost in this round to Belgium to keep them in World Group II.
 Kasatkina won her only singles match to set up a decisive doubles rubber.
 Alongside Vesnina, Kasatkina lost that match to Elise Mertens and An-Sophie Mestach.
 Kasatkina did not participate in Fed Cup in 2018 as Russia were further relegated to the Europe/Africa zonal group.

 Kasatkina competed for Russia in 2019 during the zonal competitions, recording a win over Karen Barritza in straight sets in the only match she played throughout the week.
 Russia ultimately secured a place in the World Group II play-offs.

 She made her return to the team for the 2020–21 Billie Jean King Cup Finals, where she was nominated for the team as the second-ranked Russian.
 In the matches she was nominated for, Kasatkina beat Carol Zhao in straight sets for an overall 3–0 win in the group stage.
 She then beat Jil Teichmann in the final, helping Russia to secure their first title since 2008.

 In March 2025, Kasatkina announced that she would represent Australia at all tennis events in the future after being granted permanent residency.
+In January 2026, she acquired Australian citizenship.